North is epicenter of infected deer

-Chronic wasting disease in deer remains predominantly in Northwest Arkansas, but it casts a shadow on hunting statewide, according to the chairman of the Arkansas Legislative Sportsmen's Caucus.
+Chronic wasting disease in deer remains predominantly in northwestern Arkansas, but it casts a shadow on hunting statewide, according to the chairman of the Arkansas Legislative Sportsmen's Caucus.

-"I'm in south Arkansas, where we have no confirmed cases, but you still want to test for it," said Rep. Jeff Wardlaw, R-Hermitage.
+"I'm in south Arkansas, where we have no confirmed cases, but you still want to test for it," Rep. Jeff Wardlaw, R-Hermitage, said.

 While there has never been a case of the disease transmitting to humans, many hunters would rather err on the side of caution with what they eat.